ncphillips/truecoders.io/_coders/joseph-cyriac.markdown

     * Assist with Quarterly Marketing and Advertising for Main and Satellite locations
     * HR services such as hiring and yearly employee review
 - company: HFP LLC
-  job_title: Customs and Sales Broker
+  position: Customs and Sales Broker
   start_date: 2015-01-01 00:00:00 -06:00
   end_date:
   body: |-